PRADA: Probability-Ratio-Based Attribution and Detection of Autoregressive-Generated Images: Evaluation

-For each class-to-image model we sample ten images per class, making a total of 10\,000 generated images per generator.
+\paragraph{Data} Our DARG (\textbf{D}ataset of \textbf{A}uto\textbf{R}egressive-\textbf{G}enerated Images) dataset consists of 84\,000 images from eight class-to-image and four text-to-image models.
+For every class-to-image model, we generate ten images for each of the 1\,000 class labels.
 We randomly select 10\,000 real images from the ImageNet~\cite{deng2009imagenet} validation subset, maintaining the class balance.
-For text-to-image models, we adapt the methodology from the Synthbuster~\cite{bammeySynthbusterDetectionDiffusion2023} dataset.
-For each real image from the RAISE-1k~\cite{dang-nguyenRAISERawImages2015} dataset, we use the provided prompt to generate a similar looking image with each of the four models.
-While our default configuration uses 250 real and 250 fake images for calibration (and therefore 9\,750/750 for testing), our ablation study (see \cref{sec:ablation}) shows that even fewer samples lead to a high detection performance.
-We provide example images for each model in Appendix~\ref{app:example-images}.
+For text-to-image models, we adapt the methodology from Synthbuster~\cite{bammeySynthbusterDetectionDiffusion2023}.
+For each real image from the RAISE-1k~\cite{dang-nguyenRAISERawImages2015} dataset, we use the provided prompt to generate a similar-looking image with each of the four models.
+While our default configuration uses 250 real and 250 fake images for calibration (and therefore 9\,750/750 for testing), our ablation study (see \Cref{sec:ablation}) shows that even fewer calibration samples lead to a high detection performance.
+We provide example images in Appendix~\ref{app:example-images}.